Parameter-Efficient Transfer Learning for Microseismic Phase Picking Using a Neural Operator: Results and Discussion

 Both the original and fine-tuned models were evaluated on a comprehensive test set comprising seismograms that were not used during training.
-Randomly selected waveforms and their corresponding picks from the test dataset show a strong agreement between the TL results and the manual labels, even in low SNR conditions (Figure~\ref{waveforms_snr}).
+Randomly selected waveforms and their corresponding picks from the test dataset show a strong agreement between the TL results and the analyst picks, even in low SNR conditions (Figure~\ref{waveforms_snr}).

-Additionally, analysis of picking errors and predicted uncertainty intervals (Figures~\ref{TP_test1} and ~\ref{TP_test2}) revealed that the original model picks have more negative bias in the difference between manual and model picks, and the fine-tuned picks do not have such bias.
+Additionally, analysis of picking errors and predicted uncertainty intervals (Figure~\ref{TP_test1}) revealed that the original model picks have more negative bias in the difference between manual and model picks, and the fine-tuned picks do not have such bias.
 This observation probably results from the fact that the original earthquake training dataset was picked on the onset of arrivals, while the microseismic datasets were picked on peaks/troughs of the arrivals.
-The second important observation is the smaller uncertainty in the fine-tuned model pick times, resulting in a narrower probability distribution around the correct time.
-The distribution of one-sigma confidence intervals is approximately three times as wide as that of the original model, indicating enhanced certainty in the phase arrival estimates.
-This behavior illustrates that the fine-tuned model is not simply ‘more accurate’ in a generic sense; rather, it has adapted from an onset-based earthquake labeling convention to a peak/trough-based microseismic convention, aligning its internal representation with the way microseismic analysts define phase arrival times.
+The second important observation is the smaller uncertainty in the fine-tuned model pick times, resulting in a narrower probability distribution around the correct time (Figures~\ref{TP_test1} and~\ref{TP_test2}).
+The original model’s one-sigma intervals are approximately three times wider than those of the fine-tuned model, indicating that fine-tuning produces sharper and more confident picks.
+These results suggest that the fine-tuned model is not simply “more accurate” in an absolute sense; rather, it has transitioned from an onset-based earthquake labeling convention to a peak/trough-based microseismic convention, thereby making it more similar to the actual definition of phase arrival times as they are represented within microseismic data.

-We also compare how the model performance changes with varying the threshold for detecting true positives.
-Figure~\ref{f1_vs_thrTP} illustrates that even with increasing the threshold value from 0.1 to 1 the original PhaseNO model F1 score remains smaller than the fine-tuned one.
+The analysis also considers how model performance changes based on adjustments to the true-positive time-tolerance threshold.
+Figure 10 shows that as this threshold increases from 0.1 to 1.0 s, the F1 score of the original PhaseNO model is still lower than that of the fine-tuned model.

-Thus, these results demonstrate that fine-tuning PhaseNO on microseismic data substantially refines phase arrival detection and uncertainty estimation, providing a robust, efficient solution for automated seismic monitoring and improving the characterization of induced seismic events.
+Although this current study is specifically concerned with phase-level evaluation under benchmark conditions, it is evident that this adapted PhaseNO model has significant promise to improve precision-recall balance and reduce timing bias in association with continuous monitoring workflows.
+The ultimate evaluation of this model’s ability to improve catalog generation and association under continuous monitoring conditions is reserved for future work, as it necessitates additional design considerations beyond those presented here.